-The Rise of Mobile-First eSports in India and Asia
+The Rise of Mobile eSports in India and Asia: How Competitive Gaming Became a $103 Billion Industry

-Mobile eSports in India Is No Longer a Niche Hobby
+Mobile eSports in India Is No Longer a Niche Hobby: How Competitive Mobile Gaming Is Reshaping Entertainment and Careers.

 In the era of affordable smartphones and low-cost data plans, mobile eSports in India has grown from a casual activity into a professionally organised competitive ecosystem.
 This is not a story about game consoles or high-end gaming PCs.